-Homeroom is a new program at MoMA PS1 that was initiated to amplify and celebrate artists who work with our collaborators and partnership initiatives, who are the authors of each activation in this space.
-Recalling the histories of the building as the first school in Long Island City and then a site for creative experimentation since PS1’s founding in 1976, Homeroom offers opportunities to connect with others, to learn and unlearn, and to imagine ways of being that prioritize care and reciprocity.
+Homeroom amplifies and celebrates artists who work with our collaborators and partnership initiatives, who are the authors of each activation of the space.
+Recalling the histories of MoMA PS1’s building as the first school in Long Island City and then a site for creative experimentation since PS1’s founding in 1976, Homeroom offers opportunities to connect with others, to learn and unlearn, and to imagine ways of being that prioritize care and reciprocity.

 Past Homeroom Activations: